hydroponka/incdecthreads-skeleton/README.md

 ### Details

-* 	The `IncDecThreads` class contains  static fields:  `COUNT` defines the number of iterations for threads, and `value`, is a common variable that is handled by threads.
+* 	The `IncDecThreads` class contains  static fields:  `COUNT` defines the number of iterations for threads, and `value` is a common variable that is handled by threads.
 * The threads must run concurrently.
 Run the threads only after both have been created.